aletheon/eleutherios-website/README.md

 ------ Service (Jetstar Airlines or business)
 ```

-Now, Donna’s request for air travel, can be seen or managed by other services serving in the system, including the Healthcare worker and Jetstar Airlines.
+Now, Donna’s request or forum, for a Holiday, can be seen or managed by other services, serving in the system.
+Including the Healthcare worker and Jetstar Airlines.

-Eleutherios, provides the tools or features to enable people or businesses, to serve in the same forum, customer request or conversation, together.
+Eleutherios, provides the tools, that people or businesses need in order to have a global or multi-stake holder (SME,NGO, government) conversation.

 #### Features: